Looking for innovative restaurant promotion ideas to grow your business? You’re not alone.

 Personal contact with potential customers is very important and keeps your restaurant’s visibility up.
 This is increasingly important in an ever-crowded market.
 Start in your own backyard.

 Promoting your restaurant starts with a basic human connection.
 Personally visit companies in your area and offer them special promotions.
 You can drop off a handful of coupons, special offers, or maybe even a plate of appetizers.
 The employees from these businesses may become your most valuable and loyal customers.

 Let them know you offer catering and that takeout and delivery are also an option.
 The key is showing them you care and that you want their business.
 The personal touch, in that regard, goes a long way.

 2. A Sparkling Restroom

-You would be surprised at the word-of-mouth you’ll get if you having a spotless restroom, some wallpaper, a nice mirror, some distinctive pictures, and fresh flowers.
-People from out of the area who happen to drop by will make it a point to visit again, just to make sure you keep it that way all the time.
+This may not be a “restaurant promotion”, but we had to include it.
+You would be surprised at the word-of-mouth you’ll get by having a spotless restroom.
+Locals and people from out of the area, who happen to drop by, will make a point to visit again.
+Just make sure you keep it that way all the time.

 3. Open Mic Nights

-This is a great way to get an extra-large crowd into your place one or two nights a week.
-These events are often standing room only, and all it costs is a couple of microphones and a set of speakers.
-Open it up to music, poetry and stand-up comedy.
+Open mic nights are a great way to get an extra-large crowd into your place one or two nights a week.
+These events are often standing room only, and only costs is a couple of microphones and a speaker.
+Open it up to music, poetry, or stand-up comedy.